happy-co/rules_node/README.md

 These rules are derived from [org_pubref_rules_node](https://github.com/pubref/rules_node) but updated to work with sandboxed builds and allow more complex node dependency graphs.

+Also supports building Typescript libraries and pulling dependencies from Bower, NPM and Yarn.

 ## Getting started
 Put `rules_node` in your `WORKSPACE` and load the main repository dependencies.
 This will download the nodejs toolchain including